arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/one/index.md

 :::

 As you can see from the _StatusMessage_, the termination reason was due to **_Client.InvalidKMSKey.InvalidState_**.
 This seems to indicate and issue with the KMS key which was can be used to encrypted EBS volumes.
-As you can see from the _StatusMessage_, the termination reason was due to **_Client.InvalidKMSKey.InvalidState_**.
-This seems to indicate and issue with the KMS key which was can be used to encrypted EBS volumes.

 ### Step 4

 Let's now dig deeper into the ASG by checking the Launch Template used to create the instances.

-Let's now dig deeper into the ASG by checking the Launch Template used to create the instances.

-1. You can find the Launch Template ID from the ASG or managed nodegroup.
-In this example we will use the ASG.
 1. You can find the Launch Template ID from the ASG or managed nodegroup.
 In this example we will use the ASG.

    ```bash